 Senator Mike Mansfield believed U.S. forces should remain in their coastal enclaves.
-He thought Johnson would be making a grave mistake if he ordered American troops out of the enclaves and into South Vietnam’s paddy lands.
+He thought Johnson would be making a grave mistake if he ordered American troops out of the enclaves then located at Saigon, Danang, Bien Hoa, and Phu Bai and into South Vietnam’s paddy lands.
 According to Mansfield, U.S. forces had no experience fighting in a tropical environment like the one in South Vietnam, nor did U.S. troops know how to fight as counter-insurgents.
 Mansfield believed that if U.S. troops ventured into rural South Vietnam, the South Vietnamese peasantry would not lend them any support, making their job of finding and killing the guerrillas nearly impossible.
 Absent peasant support, the U.S. military effort would stall.
 And without the military intelligence so necessary to finding, fixing, and destroying the Vietcong, the U.S. expeditionary force would become dangerous and dumb as it bounded blindly through the countryside.
-Mansfield advised Johnson to hold two or three major enclaves, including Saigon and Danang.
-All U.S. personnel then in South Vietnam, as well as America’s South Vietnamese allies, should be drawn into the American-held enclaves.
+Mansfield advised Johnson to hold two or three major enclaves.
+All U.S. personnel then in South Vietnam, as well as America’s South Vietnamese allies, should be drawn into these American-held enclaves.
 Once the U.S. had consolidated its position within the enclaves, it could negotiate a compromise political settlement with Hanoi over the future makeup of the government of South Vietnam.
 Mansfield envisioned the enclaves as bargaining chips, offered to the Communists in exchange for political concessions, such as a role for America’s South Vietnamese allies in a coalition government in Saigon.

 Like Taylor, Mansfield feared that General Giap would try and lure U.S. units onto a big base in the Vietnamese hinterland so that he could stage a second Dien Bien Phu.
 The Montana senator felt strongly that U.S. troops in the Central Highlands faced the very real prospect of entrapment and destruction by the Communists.
 In a March 24, 1965, memo to Johnson, Mansfield wrote, “From the point of view of our diplomatic position, two or three accessible and more defensible bases will be of greater value than numerous installations in the interior which can become, one by one, the targets of massed Vietcong attacks….”